-Power Averaging: Controls whether the watch includes zero values for bike power data that occur when you are not pedaling.

-Power Mode: Sets the default power mode for the activity.

-Power Save Timeout: Sets the power-save timeout length for how long your watch stays in training mode, for example, when you are waiting for a race to start.
+- Power Averaging: Controls whether the watch includes zero values for bike power data that occur when you are not pedaling. - Power Mode: Sets the default power mode for the activity. - Power Save Timeout: Sets the power-save timeout length for how long your watch stays in training mode, for example, when you are waiting for a race to start.
 The Normal option sets the watch to enter low-power watch mode after 5 minutes of inactivity.
 The Extended option sets the watch to enter low-power watch mode after 25 minutes of inactivity.
-The extended mode can result in shorter battery life between charges.

-Record Activity: Enables activity FIT file recording for golf activities.
-FIT files record fitness information that is tailored for Garmin Connect.

-Record After Sunset: Sets the watch to record track points after sunset during an expedition.

-Record Temperature: Records the ambient temperature around the watch during certain activities.

-Record VO2 Max.: Enables VO2 max. recording for trail run and ultra run activities.

-Recording Interval: Sets the frequency for recording track points during an expedition.
+The extended mode can result in shorter battery life between charges. - Record Activity: Enables activity FIT file recording for golf activities.
+FIT files record fitness information that is tailored for Garmin Connect. - Record After Sunset: Sets the watch to record track points after sunset during an expedition. - Record Temperature: Records the ambient temperature around the watch during certain activities. - Record VO2 Max.: Enables VO2 max. recording for trail run and ultra run activities. - Recording Interval: Sets the frequency for recording track points during an expedition.
 By default, GPS track points are recorded once an hour, and they are not recorded after sunset.
-Recording track points less frequently maximizes battery life.

-Rename: Sets the activity name.

-Rep Counting: Enables or disables rep counting during a workout.
-The Workouts Only option enables rep counting during guided workouts only.

-Repeat: Enables the Repeat option for multisport activities.
-For example, you can use this option for activities that include multiple transitions, such as a swimrun.

-Restore Defaults: Allows you to reset the activity settings.

-Route Stats: Enables route statistics tracking for indoor climbing activities.
+Recording track points less frequently maximizes battery life. - Rename: Sets the activity name. - Rep Counting: Enables or disables rep counting during a workout.
+The Workouts Only option enables rep counting during guided workouts only. - Repeat: Enables the Repeat option for multisport activities.
+For example, you can use this option for activities that include multiple transitions, such as a swimrun. - Restore Defaults: Allows you to reset the activity settings. - Route Stats: Enables route statistics tracking for indoor climbing activities.

-Routing: Sets the preferences for calculating routes for the activity (Routing Settings, page 37).
+Routing: Sets the preferences for calculating routes for the activity (Routing Settings, page 36).

-Running Power: Allows you to record running power data and customize the settings (Running Power Settings, page 88).

-Satellites: Sets the satellite system to use for the activity (Satellite Settings, page 39).
+- Running Power: Allows you to record running power data and customize the settings (Running Power Settings, page 86). - Satellites: Sets the satellite system to use for the activity (Satellite Settings, page 37). - Scoring: Enables or disables scorekeeping automatically when you start a round of golf.
+The Always Ask option prompts you when you begin a round. - Scoring Method: Sets the scoring method to stroke play or Stableford scoring while playing golf.

-Scoring: Allows you to set your golf scoring preferences, enable statistics tracking, and enter your handicap (Scoring Settings, page 27).

-Segments: Allows you to view your saved segments for the activity (Segments, page 39).
-The Auto Effort option automatically adjusts the target race time of a segment based on your performance during the segment.

-Segment Alerts: Enables prompts that alert you to approaching segments (Segments, page 39).
+Segment Alerts: Enables prompts that alert you to approaching segments (Segments, page 46).

-Self Evaluation: Sets how often you evaluate your perceived effort for the activity (Evaluating an Activity, page 6).

-SpeedPro: Enables advanced speed metrics for windsurf activity runs.
+- Self Evaluation: Sets how often you evaluate your perceived effort for the activity (Evaluating an Activity, page 6). - SpeedPro: Enables advanced speed metrics for windsurf activity runs.